vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 They gamble amongst themselves for a bit.
 Guards come in and throw someone else in the cell.
 They have his arms tied behind his back, and they tie him to the bars.
 Hes banging his head on the bars.
 Very violent.
 Guards leave.
 Jinxia hides behind Matheris tries talking to him.
 ONe of the hands gets lose, and hooded robed figure behind him smiling.
 Big guy could be getting loose.
 Matheris attempts to persuade him but fails.
 Jinxia hiding behind Matheris with daggers ready if needed.
 Matheris asks him to please calm down.
 Guy breaks free and lunges toward Matheris.
 Matheris misses.
 Guy hits Matheris for 3.
 Jinxia goes to stab him in the back with a dagger.
 The guy gets her and throws her against the cell bars for 4 damage.
 Sword in back.
 Matheris misses.
 Guy hits Jinxia for 4 damage.
 Jinxia tries to attack and hits for 5.
 Matheris tries to put him in a choke hold.
 The guy isnt able to pull away.
 Jinxia will try to stab him.
 The guy is still fighting. pushes body weight tries to push away, major fail and still in choke hold, prone position.
 Jinxia kills him.
 Matheris heals Jinxia a bit.
 Hooded figure in next cell says "bravo .. bravo"..
 Matheris: Thank you i think.
 Guy has partial mix match, some plate, some studded leather, screwed up stuff.

 _Jaxxen_

 Jaxxen is curious...
 Calls the wait staff over to top up this groups glasses.
 Introduces himself as Gerico.
 And then says I couldnt help but overhear your discussions into the Casket Nails and the deposed king.
 The Casket Nails sounds like quite a strong group of people wouldnt you say?

 Gwinn: "Thanks for the drinks. ... its been an interesting time in the inner city"

 Jaxxen asks some more questsions

-1. "Why won't the city guards expel them?"
+- Jaxxen: Why won't the city guards expel them?

-Gwinn: "Most people around say its the most dangerous guild of nostr, an assassin guild, very dangerous, they have no mercy"
+  - Gwinn: Most people around say its the most dangerous guild of nostr, an assassin guild, very dangerous, they have no mercy

-2. "Have you ever seen any of them yourself?"
+- Jaxxen: Have you ever seen any of them yourself?

-Gwinn: "We thought we were going to be able to capture one but they killed him before hand. they killed their own person so they wouldnt be ratted out.
+  - Gwinn: We thought we were going to be able to capture one but they killed him before hand. they killed their own person so they wouldnt be ratted out.
 They are called the casket nails.
 They all have a tatoo somewhere on their body of nails. like three nails somewhere.
-They killed the temporary king. "
+They killed the temporary king.

-3. "Heard of any other groups like them?"
+- Jaxxen: Heard of any other groups like them?

-Gwinn: "There are other guilds.
+  - Gwinn: There are other guilds.
 I dont know there names.
 Thieves are thieves.
-Wish there were none but the city brings all sorts."
+Wish there were none but the city brings all sorts.

-4. "What brings you... to the Drunken Goblin Tavern?"
+- Jaxxen: What brings you... to the Drunken Goblin Tavern?

-Gwinn: "We like to get out and mingle a little bit. "
+  - Gwinn: We like to get out and mingle a little bit.

 There's several pretty half elf girls in a seated circular booth. drinking fine fluted glasses.

-Gwinn: We like to have a little fun here."
+  - Gwinn: We like to have a little fun here.

-5. "Where else would you hang out then?"
+- Jaxxen: Where else would you hang out then?

 Jaxxen tells the stories of the spiders encountered.
 The girls and the well off guys are enthralled with the story. would be terrifying.
 I bet bards would tell tales of it.